PixelightFlower/crucible-setting/Setting_Bible/Entity_Realm.md

 <h3>Rot</h3>
 <p>"May Death Drive us to Live"
 <ul>
   <li>A place abuzz with frantic desperate action, often considered a pariah realm that few outside of Rat Rats willingly enter.
-Hallucinogenics and drug use run rampant through Rot, and some of the best psychotropics come from its labs.
-Filled with flowers, the scent of semi rotting vegetation is pervasive.</li>
+Filled with flowers, the scent of semi rotting vegetation and oily smog is pervasive.
+The cities of Rot are massive sprawling things filled with factory complexes.</li>
   <li>Rot is filled with various urban acclimated climbing flowers, many with wiry stalks and serrated leaves.
 Their flowers are heady and chloratic, straining to reach out past the ever present smog.</li>
   <li>Rot trades in Hours, oily silver hexagons with hourglasses on them</li>
   <li>Native Inhabitants: Rot Rats</li>